If you’re looking for the best places to see cherry blossoms in Taiwan, this post is for you!

 With incredible views of towering mountaintops and loads of trails lined with all kinds of cherry blossom trees, it’s hard to resist a visit here.
 While Baoshan Park is a popular spot among cherry blossom chasers and hikers alike, it’s hard to reach, and you’ll definitely need your own transport to get there.
 [Rent a car or book a private car charter here on Klook]

-The local district’s office is also currently running a month-long cherry blossom festival (Jan 15 – Feb 13).
-The festival features live performances and indigenous market stalls where you can try all kinds of local specialty snacks.
+Last year, the local district’s office also currently ran a month-long cherry blossom festival (Jan 15 – Feb 13), which featured live performances and indigenous stalls selling local specialty snacks.

 LOHAS Park